UPDATE & RESPONSE

-We are canceling our Sunday gatherings at Martin Middle School until the citywide ban on large gatherings is lifted (likely around early May) and AISD reopens their facility for use.
-We do not take this decision lightly and recognize the spiritual and emotional importance of gathering together as the body of Christ.
-However, we believe that for the time being, this is the most loving we can be to our neighbors and the most honoring we can be to government authorities.
+We had to cancel our Sunday gatherings at Martin Middle School in 2020 due to the spread of the virus and the fact that AISD was not able to reopen their facility for use.
+We did not take this decision lightly and recognize the spiritual and emotional importance of gathering together as the body of Christ.
+However, we believed that for the time being, that was the most loving we can be to our neighbors and the most honoring we can be to government authorities.

-While we are not gathering together in person, let’s continue to encourage one another in the faith and remember the gospel.
+Even in this stage, as we are still not gathering together in person, let’s continue to encourage one another in the faith and remember the gospel.
 We want to encourage you that times like this are when the church should most look like the church!
 Should things get worse, it is our opportunity to serve like Christ, and show others the love and light of Christ, focusing our hope and other’s eyes on eternity.
 Should things quickly reverse for the better, we should, throughout this scare, have held a posture of care, concern, love, but not fear or dread, for we know Whom we serve and trust in His sovereignty.

 To aid you in this, we will make available online resources to lead you in worship through reflection, Bible study, and preaching.
 Our Guided Gatherings videos will be available on Sunday mornings on the Sermons page of our website and all other downloads can be found in our Resources section under the Exalt, Disciple, and Send.

 You can also see the section below titled “Where can I access online resources for the canceled gatherings?” for all resources and links.